 Arguments are a part and parcel of every relationship, and no matter how healthy and fulfilling your relationship might be, there will be times when things won’t always be happy and positive.
 But arguments are not always a bad thing; how you and your partner are arguing with each other and what you are arguing about is the point.
 Moreover, there are some specific types of arguments that show you are with the right person, even when you don’t realize it at that time.

 Most of the time arguments are seen as this negative thing, and couples always try to steer clear of them thinking that it will end up destroying their relationship for good.
 Sometimes, some arguments are good for your relationship in the long run, and you should focus on the bigger picture to understand that.

-1. Arguments about getting engaged or getting married.
+1. Getting engaged or getting married.

 When you and your partner get into arguments regarding getting married or engaged, because one of you or both of you are not ready for it, then it’s a red flag.
 But if both of you are indeed considering getting married, but have conflicting opinions regarding the nitty-gritty, and have discussions regarding this, then that’s not really a bad thing.
-It clearly shows that you and your relationship are on the right path.
+It clearly shows that you, your partner and your relationship are on the right path.

 Couples who are immature or insecure about a long-term commitment like this will never be able to resolve their conflicts.
 But couples who have a healthy and strong relationship might clash initially, but they will find a way of getting on the same page.

 2. Handling finances.

 Money can be a sensitive thing to talk about at times, but it’s a healthy thing when you and your partner do talk about it with each other.
 If you are looking for a hint of whether your relationship is on the right track or not, this can help you understand everything better.

 Talking about money and your finances is not a scary and negative thing; as long as both of you have a respectful, open-minded, and mature discussion about it, all will be well in paradise.
 In case of any issues, how you are handling them so that there are no problems between you two is what decides the fate of your relationship.